-5.2.2 Overseas dividend income
+6.2.2 Overseas dividend income

 Prima facie, FNZ is required to deduct RWT at 33% on dividend income paid to investors from an overseas resident entity.
 However, no RWT is required to be deducted if the overseas entity is a FIF and the investor has, at the time the distribution is paid, elected to be subject to the FIF rules.
-Please note that the FIF rules are discussed in further detail in section 9 and 10 of this guide.
+Please note that the FIF rules are discussed in further detail in section 11 and 12 of this guide.

-If you have not elected to be subject to the FIF rules, RWT is generally deducted from all overseas dividend income derived by you unless you provided FNZ with a valid RWT certificate of exemption.
+If you have not elected to be subject to the FIF rules, RWT is generally deducted from all overseas dividend income derived by you unless you had RWT exempt status and had notified FNZ or your advisor.

-Where the investor changes their election to become subject to the FIF rules during the tax year, all distributions received from FIF investments from that point forward will no longer have RWT deducted at 33%.
-Investors may wish to claim a credit in their tax return for any RWT that has been deducted on distributions from FIF investments at times when the investor was not subject to the FIF rules.
+Where the investor changes their election in Wrap to become subject to the FIF rules during the tax year, all distributions received from FIF investments from that point forward, will no longer have RWT deducted (at 33%).
+Investors may wish to claim a credit in their tax return for any RWT that has been deducted on distributions from FIF investments at times when the investor was not subject to the FIF rules

-Where the investor changes their election in Wrap to no longer be subject to the FIF rules during the income year, all distributions received from FIF investments from that point forward will be subject to RWT at 33%.
+Where the investor changes their election in Wrap to no longer be subject to the FIF rules during the income year, all distributions received from FIF investments from that point forward will be subject to RWT (at 33%).
 Please note that these investors may be required to file a tax return to ensure tax is paid on distributions from FIF investments (that were not subject to RWT) while the investor was subject to the FIF rules.

 Where applicable, FNZ has offset foreign tax paid to reduce the RWT withheld.
-No RWT shall be deducted on dividend income if the investor has elected a 0% RWT rate and a valid RWT certificate of exemption has been provided to FNZ.
+No RWT shall be deducted on dividend income if the investor has elected a 0% RWT rate and had RWT Exempt status.

 The amount of RWT deducted by FNZ is determined based on the information available at the time of the distribution.
 If you believe an incorrect amount of RWT has been withheld, you should contact your adviser immediately.
-As RWT is generally a refundable tax credit, any overpayment can be refunded by filing a tax return or by filing an IR 454 (for those entities that are not required to file a tax return).
-Please note that a company's income tax refund is generally limited to the balance in its ICA at the end of the income year.
+As RWT is generally a refundable tax credit, any overpayment can be refunded by filing a tax return or by filing a RWT refund request, using form IR454 (for those entities that are not required to file a tax return).
+Please note that a company's income tax refund is generally limited to the balance of its ICA at the end of the income year.